Who is a nominee and how does the process of nomination work in case of Life Insurance?

 The following details are necessary when filling in the proposal form: full name of the nominee, address, age, and the relationship between you and the nominee.

 Q4.
 What is the difference between nomination and assignment?

-On the other hand, assignment of an insurance policy is a transfer or assignment of all rights and liabilities of the insurance policy in favour of the assignee.
+On the other hand, assignment of an insurance policy, such as a term insurance plan is a transfer or assignment of all rights and liabilities of the insurance policy in favor of the assignee.